VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 The framework implements Event Sourcing using SignalR web sockets as the communication protocol.

-Advantages of using SignalR web sockets:
+### Advantages of using SignalR web sockets:

-* If you want a browser to be able to connect to the Server.
-So, web apps can easily communicate with the Server.
+* Browser based web app Clients can easily communicate with the Server.
+Besides, normal apps.
+* Web sockets only need an internet connection for Client-Server communication.
+So, no special network infrastructure is needed.
 * You can leverage the built in security.
 * SignalR is an industry standard.
 With client libraries available for all platforms like Javascript, Java, Python, Mac OS, Windows etc.

+## Framework

 This framework allows you to build your own Event Stream Server.